LedgerHQ/ledger-wallet-chrome/README.md

 Note: If you want the firmware update to work on windows, use [Zadig](http://sourceforge.net/projects/libwdi/files/zadig/) to install the WinUSB driver for your USB device.

+Note: There is no update mechanism.
+If you need to update the application version, you will have to build it again.